AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 as enumeration types and record types.

-Ada enumeration types are compatible with C's enums but note that C requires enum values to be the size of an :ada:`int`, whereas Add does not.
+Ada enumeration types are compatible with C's enums but note that C requires enum values to be the size of an :ada:`int`, whereas Ada does not.
 The Ada compiler uses whatever sized machine type will support the specified number of enumeral values.
 It might therefore be smaller than an :ada:`int` but it might also be larger.
 (Declaring more enumeration values than would fit in an integer